Skip links

 Thu 30 Nov – Hertfordshire County Hall lit up orange.
 See the photo below.
 The event was organised by SI Hertford and District.
 Cllr Terry Douris, Chair of Herts County Council welcomed everyone to the Orange the World Event with tea in the ballroom.
 There were speeches by Hertford Soroptimist Kate Belinis and St Albans Soroptimist Denise Powell.
 Members of the Herts White Ribbon Steering Group were also active participants in the event because the goals are the same as for Orange The World – ending violence against women.
 There were Mayors in attendance from across Hertfordshire plus High Sheriff-Elect Annie Brewster.
 There were attendees from Herts CC focusing on Domestic Abuse and Violence Against Women and Girls.
 Charities Safer Places and Mind were also represented.
 The photo shows attendees of the event on the steps outside County Hall with their hand outstretched to say “stop the violence”.

-This year Harpenden Town and Herts University have joined the campaign along with St Albans Museum and Gallery (who launched the campaign with us in 2020), Herts County Council, domestic abuse charities and service, secondary schools, local businesses and pubs, shops and offices, councillors and individuals.
+This year Harpenden Town Council and Herts University were an addition to the campaign.
+It was great to see Hatfield Police Station, Dacorum Council Offices and Welwyn Hatfield Council Offices turn orange.
+St Albans Museum and Gallery (who launched the campaign with us in 2020) and Herts County Council again turned orange.
+The campaign was supported by domestic abuse charities and service, secondary schools, local businesses and pubs, shops and offices, councillors and individuals.

-There are also two posters here that venues who are ‘oranging’ can put up, to explain why they are orange.
+We made an information pack for everyone who wanted to join in: Orange the world 2023 Info pack final We also produced these two posters, to explain why the campaign.
 One has an orange background and one has a white background to provide different print options: Orange-the-World-Flyer-Poster-Updated

 If you need further information please contact sistalbans@hotmail.com

-During the campaign we are supporting two local organisations in our district working to support victims of gender-based violence and domestic abuse:
+During the campaign we supported two local organisations in our district working to support victims of gender-based violence and domestic abuse:

 Herts Domestic Abuse Helpline and St Albans and Hertsmere Women’s Refuge